Flights from Kolkata to Dibrugarh cancelled following CAB protest in Assam

 Earlier, this week after the Bill was passed in Lok Sabha normal life in Assam came to a standstill as the North East Students' Organisation (NESO) called 11-hour North East bandh and the Left-Democratic organisations called 12-hour Assam bandh.

 On Wednesday, curfew was imposed in Guwahati and Dibrugarh, Centre airlifted nearly extra paramilitary forces and imposed them in parts of Assam and Tripura.
-As the situation in the state continued to remains tensed, Army conducted flag march in Guwahati.
+As the situation in the state continued to be remained tensed, Army conducted flag march in Guwahati.
 Mobile internet was shut down for 24 hours.

-Rajya Sabha passed on Wednesday night Citizenship Amendment Bill (CAB) after long heated debates.
-The decision came after the Upper House rejected the motion to send the Bill to a select committee.
+Rajya Sabha passed Citizenship Amendment Bill (CAB) on Wednesday night after long heated debates.
+The decision came after the Upper House rejected the motion to send the Bill to select committee.
 On Monday, Lok Sabha has already passed the Bill.

 Citizenship Bill protests: Internet to be suspended in Assam